We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes.

-With a deferred annuity, your income payments are usually put off for a period of time allowing the money you've invested to earn interest generally tax-deferred.
+With a deferred annuity, your income payments are usually put off for a period of time allowing the money you've contributed to earn interest generally tax-deferred.
 You choose when you want to start receiving income payments — typically, upon retirement.

-With a Fixed Annuity, money is placed in fixed-rate investments such as bonds, where it will earn a fixed interest rate for a certain period of time.
-For most fixed annuities, a minimum interest rate that you will earn, often for a specified period of time.
+With a Fixed Annuity, the insurance company places money in high quality fixed-rate investments such as bonds, where the insurance company will earn a fixed interest rate for a certain period of time.
+For most fixed annuities, the insurance company guarantees a minimum interest rate that you will earn, often for a specified period of time.
 With a Fixed Annuity, the insurance company is taking the investment risk.

 With a Variable Annuity, money is placed in market-based investments.
 This may include stocks, bonds, mutual funds, or money markets.
 You may have the option to move the money around among the different investments.
 In addition, the rate of return can vary based on the performance of the investments.
 With a Variable Annuity, the risk is taken by the annuitant, rather than by the insurance company.

 Deferred annuities can also be a good way to help increase your retirement savings.
 The tax-deferral and compounding of interest provided by an annuity can help it to grow larger than an equal investment in a taxable account.
 Gains will be taxed as ordinary income once the money is withdrawn.
 Annuities can also be used to fund traditional IRAs, Roth IRAs, and Simplified Employee Pension Plans.
 When an annuity is used to fund a tax qualified retirement plan or IRA, the tax deferral is provided by the retirement plan or IRA and not the annuity.
-You should contact your attorney or tax advisor for more complete information.
+You should contact your attorney or tax adviser for more complete information.